 Attrition is a serious concern in any longitudinal study and for a study that seeks to track migrants over space and time in particular.
-To keep attrition as low as possible we employ four strategies.
-First, in the baseline interviews migrants will be asked to provide their contact details in the destination country, a permanent email address, contacts in social networks, as well as contact details of family members who remain in the Philippines.
-In case we fail to recontact a migrant in the destination country directly, the survey company will contact her family members to obtain updated contact information.
-The survey company will update the contact information of the HSW and household every 2 months.
-Also, the respondent (household or HSW) will be in contact with only one enumerator to avoid confusion and build trust.
+To keep attrition as low as possible the initial plan included the following strategies.
+First, in the baseline interviews migrants were asked to provide their contact details in the destination country, a permanent email address, contacts in social networks, as well as contact details of family members who remain in the Philippines.
+In case we fail to re-contact a migrant in the destination country directly, the survey company will contact her family members to obtain updated contact information.
+The respondent (household or HSW) will be in contact with only one enumerator to avoid confusion and build trust.
 Second, to ensure a sustained willingness to participate in all survey rounds, migrants will already be informed before the baseline interview that their participation in future rounds is highly desired.
 Third, an incentive to take part in the various rounds of the survey, interviewed migrants and their family will be given a token after the interview.
 Fourth, in case we still fail to re-contact a migrant in the destination country, a knowledgeable family member of that migrant in the Philippines will be interviewed instead to provide proxy information on the most important indicators.
-For this round, the analysis will be based on these proxy interviews and direct interviews with HSWs will only be conducted with a subset of HSWs in Hong Kong.